 Magnetic resonance imaging

-To diagnose neuromyelitis optica spectrum disorder, doctors evaluate the nervous system (neurologic examination Neurologic Examination When a neurologic disorder is suspected, doctors usually evaluate all of the body systems during the physical examination, but they focus on the nervous system.
-Examination of the nervous system—the... read more ) during a physical examination.
-The optic nerve is examined with an ophthalmoscope What Is an Ophthalmoscope?
-A person who has eye symptoms should be checked by a doctor.
-However, some eye disorders cause few or no symptoms in their early stages, so the eyes should be checked regularly (every 1 to 2... read more .
+To diagnose neuromyelitis optica spectrum disorder, doctors evaluate the nervous system (neurologic examination Neurologic Examination When a neurologic disorder is suspected, doctors usually evaluate all of the body systems during the physical examination, but they focus on the different parts of the nervous system.
+Examination... read more ) during a physical examination.
+The optic nerve is examined with an ophthalmoscope What Is an Ophthalmoscope? .

-Usually, tests include magnetic resonance imaging (MRI) of the brain to rule out multiple sclerosis.
+Usually, tests include magnetic resonance imaging Magnetic Resonance Imaging (MRI) Magnetic resonance imaging (MRI) is a type of medical imaging that uses a strong magnetic field and very high frequency radio waves to produce highly detailed images.
+During an MRI, a computer... read more (MRI) of the brain to rule out multiple sclerosis.
 MRI of the spinal cord and evoked responses Evoked Responses Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more are done to help confirm the diagnosis of neuromyelitis optica spectrum disorder.
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more are done to help confirm the diagnosis of neuromyelitis optica spectrum disorder.

-When the evoked responses test is used to diagnose neuromyelitis optica spectrum disorder, stimuli for sight (such as a flashing light) are used to activate certain areas of the brain.
+When the visual evoked responses test is used to diagnose neuromyelitis optica spectrum disorder, stimuli for sight (such as a flashing light) are used to activate certain areas of the brain.
 Then, electroencephalography Electroencephalography Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more is used to detect the response to the stimuli.
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more is used to detect the response to the stimuli.
 Based on these responses, doctors can tell how well the optic nerve is working.

 Treatment of NMOSD

 There is no cure for neuromyelitis optica spectrum disorder.
-However, treatments can stop episodes, control symptoms, and prevent episodes from recurring.
+However, treatments can stop episodes, control symptoms, prevent episodes from recurring, and may help delay disability in the short term.

-A corticosteroid (such as methylprednisolone) and a drug that suppresses the immune system (an immunosuppressant, such as azathioprine) are often used to stop and prevent episodes.
+A corticosteroid (such as methylprednisolone) and a medication that suppresses the immune system (an immunosuppressant, such as azathioprine) are often used to stop and prevent episodes.

 Rituximab (a monoclonal antibody Monoclonal Antibodies Immunotherapy is the use of drugs that mimic or modify components of the immune system (such as tumor antigens and immune checkpoints—see also Overview of the Immune System) to fight disease... read more used as an immunosuppressant) may be used to reduce the number of abnormal antibodies and to control the disorder.

 Eculizumab (another monoclonal antibody) can sometimes help.
-This drug suppresses complement, which is a component of the immune system.
-Side effects of this drug include life-threatening meningococcal meningitis Meningococcal Infections Meningococcal infections are caused by the bacteria Neisseria meningitidis (meningococci) and include meningitis and sepsis.
-Infection is spread by direct contact with nasal and throat secretions... read more , pneumonia, upper respiratory infections, and headache.
+This medication suppresses complement, which is a component of the immune system.
+Side effects of this medication include life-threatening meningococcal meningitis Meningococcal Infections Meningococcal infections are caused by the bacteria Neisseria meningitidis (meningococci) and include meningitis and sepsis.
+Infection is spread by direct contact with nasal and throat... read more , pneumonia, upper respiratory infections, and headache.
 Doctors usually give people who take eculizumab the meningococcal vaccine Meningococcal Vaccine The meningococcal vaccine protects against infections caused by the bacteria Neisseria meningitidis (meningococci).
-Meningococcal infections can lead to meningitis (an infection of tissue covering... read more and closely monitor them.
+Meningococcal infections can lead to meningitis (an infection of tissue... read more and closely monitor them.

 Plasma exchange Plateletpheresis (platelet donation) In addition to normal blood donation and transfusion, special procedures are sometimes used.
 In plateletpheresis, a donor gives only platelets rather than whole blood.
 Whole blood is drawn from... read more may help people who do not respond to corticosteroids.
 For this treatment, blood is removed, then abnormal antibodies are removed, and the blood is returned to the person.